 - mobile networking

-- This course presents recent research developments in the area of wireless communications.
+- This course presents some recent HOT TOPICS within the area of mobile networks.

 - Since 1948, the year of publication of Shannon's landmark paper "A mathematical theory of communications", Information theory has paved the ground for the most important developments of today's information/communication world.